renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/index.md

 # Usage guide

-This page provides a detailed guide on how to use PR-Assistant.
+This page provides a detailed guide on how to use PR-Action.
-It includes information on how to adjust PR-Assistant configurations, define which tools will run automatically, and other advanced configurations.
+It includes information on how to adjust PR-Action configurations, define which tools will run automatically, and other advanced configurations.

 - [Introduction](./introduction.md)